-The Notice of Outcome will then be shared with the parties simultaneously.
-Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official Chowan University records, or emailed to the parties' Chowan University -issued email or otherwise approved account.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.
+The Title IX Coordinator will provide the Parties with the outcome notification simultaneously, or without significant time delay between notifications.
+The written outcome notification may be delivered by one or more of the following methods: in person, mailed to the Parties' local or permanent address as indicated in official University records, or emailed to the Parties' University-issued or designated email account.
+Once mailed, emailed, and/or received in person, the outcome notification is presumptively delivered.